ishan-karmakar/archive-tool/README.md

 This is like a stripped down version of tar.
 It is an archiving tool that takes in a directory of files and merges it into one file.
 This archiving tool also includes a tool to unarchive, which will take the archived file and split it into the directory and the separate files.

 ## How does it work?
+### Archiver
+The archiver works in the following steps:
+-